josdemmers/Diablo4Companion/README.md

 ![Usage-2](./readme/readme-usage-002.png)

+1. Set the width of the tooltip.
+Default for 2560x1440 is 500.
-1. Threshold sliders for filtering out background noise.
+2. Threshold sliders for filtering out background noise.
 Defaults should be fine (60/255).
-2. Previous debug image.
+3. Previous debug image.
-3. Next debug image.
+4. Next debug image.

 ![Usage-3](./readme/readme-usage-003.png)